Monday 24 June 2024 - Project Specification

 Background

-In December 2022, the C&AG issued a report Grants to Arts, Heritage and Culture Organisations.
+In December 2022, the C&AG issued a report on Grants to Arts, Heritage and Culture Organisations.
 The report considered the effectiveness of the plans and processes in place to implement, and monitor delivery of, the new Arts and Heritage Strategies adopted by the Government of Jersey.
-The report contained seven recommendations, one area of work planned that should be prioritised and two areas for consideration.
-At 31 December 2023 the Government assessed that three of the seven recommendations remained to be implemented.
-All were expected to be implemented by the end of January 2024.

 The Government continues to make extensive use of grants and subsidies to third parties.